 span?.setAttribute('app.user_id', userId);

-span?.addEvent('cache.miss', { key: cacheKey });tracingMiddleware does not record query strings by default (recordQuery: false).instrumentKnex accepts a sanitizeStatement hook to redact SQL.otelLogSink accepts a sanitizeAttribute hook to drop or rewrite sensitive fields per event.The todo-backend demo is fully wired and ships traces, logs, and metrics to a ClickStack container included in demos/docker-compose.yml.
-Run docker compose up from demos/ and open http://localhost:8091 for the ClickStack UI.
+span?.addEvent('cache.miss', { key: cacheKey });tracingMiddleware does not record query strings by default (recordQuery: false).instrumentKnex accepts a sanitizeStatement hook to redact SQL.otelLogSink accepts a sanitizeAttribute hook to drop or rewrite sensitive fields per event.The todo-backend demo is fully wired and ships traces, logs, and metrics to a SigNoz container included in demos/docker-compose.yml.
+Run docker compose up from demos/ and open http://localhost:8082 for the SigNoz UI.